Leaving the Peace Corps

 Close of Service (COS) is the time when your Peace Corps service comes to an end.
 Its precursor is the Close of Service Conference which takes place about four or five months before you leave country.

 My COS was actually the last friday in July (2016) which also happened to be my birthday.
-It’s taken me a year to write this post about leaving the Peace Corps.
+A year later I’m finally able to write this post about leaving the Peace Corps.

 I don’t know why.